-If you decide to take a nap after your run, rehydrate and stretch your muscles first.
+If you decide to take a nap after your workout, rehydrate and stretch your muscles first.
 Without stretching and proper hydration, your muscles could begin to cramp as you lie still during your nap.
 If you feel your muscles twitching as you begin to rest, drink plenty of fluids and shake out your muscles.

-If you don't feel tired after running in the morning, schedule your run for either early in the morning, at a time that would allow you to go back to sleep after you're done, or during a time that allows you to complete your run and nap for 30 minutes to an hour afterward.
+If you don't feel tired after running in the morning, schedule your run for either early in the morning, at a time that would allow you to go back to sleep after you're done, or during a time that allows you to complete your run and nap after workout sessions for 30 minutes to an hour.

 Running Before Bedtime

 Scheduling a run right before bedtime is not ideal.
-Aerobic exercise raises your core body temperature, which makes it more difficult for you body to sleep through the night.
+Aerobic exercise raises your core body temperature, which makes it more difficult for your body to sleep through the night.

 Finally, consider the possibility that you are running too much, both in distance per run and in the number of runs you perform during the week.
 Try cutting down to see whether your energy levels improve after a run.